hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 * **Value Type:** List of a list of strings.

-The `module_paths` value within the [root namespace](#namespace-root) is a list of all of the modules within the Terraform _diff_ for the current plan.
+The `module_paths` value within the [root namespace](#namespace-root) is a list of all of the modules within the Terraform diff for the current plan.

-Note the distinction here - this means if there are no changes for any resources within the module of concern, the module will not show up in `module_paths`.
+Modules not present in the diff will not be present here, even if they are present in the configuration or state.

 This data is represented as a list of a list of strings, with the inner list being the module address, split on the period (`.`).